Piraiba—Brachyplaystoma filamentosum—(Lichtenstein, 1819)

 Until Recently, The Largest Catfish Ever Recorded on Rod and Reel

-This fish is found throughout the Amazon basin, ranging from the estuary in Northeastern Brazil upstream to the mountainous tributaries of Bolivia.
+This fish is found throughout the Amazon basin, ranging from the estuary in Northeastern Brazil upstream to the mountainous tributaries of Bolivia and Peru.
 Jensen battled the giant for 90 minutes on a Daiwa rod and Penn reel spooled with 80 pound-test Power Pro braided line.

 The Mekong catfish, an endangered species, is known to grow larger, such as the 646 pound fish caught in 2005, but that fish and many other huge ones were caught in nets.
 The rod and reel record for that species is 138 pounds 14 ounces.